nikhil-naidu-980/sentinel-repo/README.md

  - **TLS:** All communication should be encrypted with TLS on production, might need issuer controllers
  - **Observability:** For better logging and debugging.
 This will enable us to get better monitoring and alerting.
 Can use Grafana and Prometheus for example
  - **GitOps:** GitOps style deployment funcationlity using ArgoCD.
 It will also enable self healing and auto sync on all git commits.
-This will also enable easy rollbacks.
+This will also enable easy rollbacks
- - **Transit Gateway:** If we are scaling beyond 2/3 VPC, it's better to migrate to Transit Gateway for hub and spoke topology.
+ - **Transit Gateway:** If we are scaling beyond 2/3 VPC, it's better to migrate to Transit Gateway for hub and spoke topology
  - **Disaster Recovery:** We can have primary infra in us-west-2 and a DR infra in another region with Routes3 health checks with automatic failover
  - **Secret Management:** Sync secrets from AWS secret manager or Vault, to store sensitive data or credentials
  - **Second Container Registry:** If we enable secrete handling correctly, we can also push the images to a second container registry.
-In case of an incident, it would be helpful.
+In case of an incident, it would be helpful
+ - **Autoscaling:** If we are deploying this in prod, autoscaling would be a good addition, so that we don't have to scale it manually depending on traffic
+ -**CDN:** A Content Delivery Network infront would be a great addition to reduce latency and keep it more secured.
+We can also add OWASP ruleset, to make the entire infra more secure
+ -**DNS:** Instead of working with the LB endpoint, we can bind a DNS record in Route53 to LB endpoint.
+Any controller like externalDNS can do this